-- Preview Email Newsletter

 Five Georgetown Law 2Ls and three recent graduates have been selected to receive scholarships and fellowships to support their pursuit of public interest careers.
 They are the first to receive awards from the historic $10 million public interest fund established last spring by alumnus Alfred Moses, L'56, H'13.

-"The students and more PR
+"The students and graduates in this cohort are impressive changemak more PR

 Living 'mini brains' meet next-generation bioelectronics (10)